MichaelHeaton/homelab-infra/docs/05-NAS-Setup.md

 ## Outcomes
 - Shares and permissions codified via UI or automation
-- NFS/SMB exports ready for Proxmox and other hosts
+- NFS/iSCSI/SMB exports ready for Proxmox, PBS, and other hosts
 - Snapshot policy baseline defined and validated
+- NAS01 NTP service enabled for LAN fallback
-- Optional: NAS Docker environment enabled for seed services
+- Optional: lightweight Docker environment enabled for seed services (Portainer, CI/CD tools)

 Storage is where your homelab lives.
 This chapter gets your Synology and UNAS ready for shares, snapshots, and even container workloads.